ResonantGeoData/ResonantGeoData/django-rgd-3d/README.md

-# ResonantGeoData 3D
+# Resonant GeoData 3D

-A subapplication of ResonantGeoData for storing 3D data with an optional spatial reference.
+A subapplication of Resonant GeoData for storing 3D data with an optional spatial reference.